levantini4n/0xkiber/README.md

 # This repository so far contains:

-## I. Network Scanning Documentation
+## I. Nmap Documentation

-This repository contains concise documentation on network scanning techniques I learned from TryHackMe as well as HackTheBox (mostly TryHackMe though).
+Concise documentation on network scanning techniques I learned from TryHackMe as well as HackTheBox (mostly TryHackMe though).

 ### 🚀 Quick Start with Nix flakes